Pun Plamondon

-Lawrence "Pun" Plamondon (born April 27, 1945) is a former 1960s left-wing activist who helped found the White Panther Party.
-He was the first hippie to be listed on the FBI's Ten Most Wanted Fugitives list due to his alleged participation in a bombing, though charges were ultimately dropped due to high-level governmental agency misconduct.
+Lawrence Robert "Pun" Plamondon (April 27, 1945 – March 6, 2023) was an American activist, known for being a 1960s left-wing activist who helped found the White Panther Party.
+He was the first hippie to be listed on the FBI's Ten Most Wanted Fugitives list due to his alleged participation in a bombing, though charges were ultimately dropped due to high-level governmental agency misconduct — rejecting warrantless interception of phone calls based on a claim of "national security" — an issue finally decided on appeal by the Supreme Court of the United States.

 Biography

-Plamondon's birth father was half-Odawa and his birth mother was part-Ojibwe, which he was unaware of early in life.
-A Traverse City, Michigan, couple adopted him and gave him his name, Lawrence Robert Plamondon.
+Plamondon was born at Traverse City State Hospital in Traverse City, Michigan, on April 27, 1945.
+His birth father was half-Odawa and his birth mother was part-Ojibwe, which he was unaware of early in life.
+A local couple adopted him and gave him his name, Lawrence Robert Plamondon.
 Plamondon had a troubled childhood and left home as a teenager.

 At the age of 21, Plamondon was in Detroit, Michigan, in 1967, when the protests against the Vietnam War and a riot occurred.
 Making sandals during the day and smoking marijuana in the evening, he was soon meeting with John Sinclair.

 In 1968, Plamondon and a few friends moved to Ann Arbor, Michigan, where they established a commune at 1510 Hill Street.
 With John Sinclair, they founded the White Panther Party, which supported the goals of the Black Panther Party.
-He was indicted for bombing a CIA office in Ann Arbor on September 29, 1968.
+He was indicted for bombing a CIA office in Ann Arbor, Michigan, on September 29, 1968.
 Changing his appearance, he went underground and fled to San Francisco, Seattle, New York, Germany, Italy, and finally to Algeria.
 In May 1970, he was listed on the FBI's Ten Most Wanted Fugitives list.
 After a few months he covertly returned to the United States.
 In July 1970, Plamondon was discovered and arrested after being stopped for littering.
 He was the 307th fugitive to be placed on the FBI's Ten Most Wanted fugitives list and spent nearly three months on the list before being captured.